handsomegato/wordpress/HANDSOME_GATO_FOUNDATION_PROJECT_PLAN.md

-# Handsome Gato Foundation Project Plan
+# Handsome Gato Incorporated - Foundation Project Plan

 ## Executive Summary

-This project plan outlines the tactical approach, tools, and revenue streams for building Handsome Gato's foundation.
+This project plan outlines the tactical approach, tools, and revenue streams for building Handsome Gato Incorporated's foundation.
 The document serves as a comprehensive roadmap for establishing and scaling our digital presence, business operations, and revenue generation strategies.

 ---